wp-plugins/prosperent-suite/trunk/README.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Includes all Prosperent Plugins in one easy to use plugin.
-Contains: Product Search, Performance Ads, ProsperLinks, and Auto-Linker.
+Includes all Prosperent Plugins in one easy to use plugin to help monetize your blog with Prosperent's tools.

 == Description ==